Azure Active Directory Pass-through Authentication: Current limitations

 The following scenarios are not supported:

-- User sign-ins to legacy Office client applications: Office 2010, and Office 2013 without modern authentication.
+- User sign-ins to legacy Office client applications, excluding Outlook (see Supported scenarios above): Office 2010, and Office 2013 without modern authentication.
 Organizations are encouraged to switch to modern authentication, if possible.
 Modern authentication allows for Pass-through Authentication support.
 It also helps you secure your user accounts by using conditional access features, such as Azure Multi-Factor Authentication.

 - User sign-ins to Skype for Business client applications without modern authentication.

 - User sign-ins to PowerShell version 1.0.
 We recommended that you use PowerShell version 2.0.